 The standout model is the Precisionist 96B175 with multi-layer black carbon fiber and multi-colored dial.
 The yellow second’s hand with its sweeping motion (16 beats per second) is the icing on the cake, making the timepiece a visual masterpiece.

-A number of these watches are mesmerizing with their eight-hand stopwatch function.
-Gripping aesthetics of the construction in combination with striking stainless steel or rubber bands make sure the Precisionist will impress, no matter the occasion.
+A number of these watches are mesmerizing with their eight-hand movement.
+Gripping aesthetics of the construction in combination with striking stainless steel/rubber bands make sure the Precisionist will impress, no matter the occasion.

 Bulova CURV Watches

 One of the recent innovations from Bulova is present in the CURV collection.

 Ingrained with exquisite craftsmanship, the CURV is the first curved chronograph watch movement.
 The wristwear is designed to fit conveniently to the wrist, whether it be flat or slender.

 The collection features another Bulova’s innovation, the high-accuracy quartz.
 Thus the two combined make the CURV watch one of the most advanced out of Bulova’s production line.

 One particular model that has received uncountable positive reviews is the Bulova CURV 98A161.

 Cased in stainless steel, this watch comes with anti-reflective curved sapphire crystal and 262 kHz frequency for precise accuracy. three-hand chronograph, where one of the hands is contrasting blue, is another example of Bulova craftily attracting attention.